fraferra/ciip/README.md

 * /ciip/templates/ciip/info.html  -- This is the landing page ( https://www.ciip4me.com/ciip/info).
 Basic info about the program are given and also some other general info.

+* /ciip/templates/ciip/faq.html -- This is the FAQ page ( https://www.ciip4me.com/ciip/faq ).
+I guess you know what it contains...